HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 Systems using CDex Attachments [*must support*] requesting attachments using attachment codes. ({% include see-conf.md %}) The rest of this page documents *solicited* attachment transactions using attachment codes.
 Using a FHIR Questionnaire to request additional data is optional and covered on the [Requesting Attachments Using Questionnaires] page.

 Requesting attachments using LOINC attachment codes defined by the LOINC Document Ontology is a HIPAA-based request model.
-The Payer communicates the missing information for a claim or prior authorization with these codes, which typically represent data i n document form (e.g., a PDF or CCDA).
+The Payer communicates the missing information for a claim or prior authorization with these codes, which typically represent data in document form (e.g., a PDF or CCDA).
 The sequence diagram in Figure 1 below summarizes the interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] using attachment codes and the [`$submit-attachment`] operation.

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Figure 1" %}

 </div><!-- new-content -->

 ### Data Elements for Requesting Attachments

-The following data elements are needed to associate an attachment to a claim or prior authorization when requesting attachments. <span class="bg-success" markdown="1">They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 Request for Additional Information (RFAI) and x12n 278 response elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->
+When requesting attachments, the following data elements are needed to associate an attachment to a claim or prior authorization. <span class="bg-success" markdown="1">They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 Request for Additional Information (RFAI) and x12n 278 response elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->

 {% include requests-277_278.md %}

 ### *Step-by-Step* Solicited Attachment Transaction

-In the following sections, A detailed look at an example *Solicited* attachment transaction illustrates how the CDex Task Attachment Request Profile is used to communicate the required data elements to the Provider and how the $submit-attachment is used to communicate the response back to the Payer.
+In the following sections, A detailed look at an example *Solicited* attachment transaction illustrates how the Payer uses the CDex Task Attachment Request Profile to communicate the required data elements to the Provider and how they use the $submit-attachment to communicate the response back to the Payer.
 {: .bg-info}

 In this scenario, a Provider creates a claim and sends it to the Payer.
 The Payer reviews the claim and responds with a request for <span class="bg-success" markdown="1">supporting documentation/attachments</span><!-- new-content --> using the  CDex Attachment Request Profile.
 The flow diagram for this transaction is shown in figure 3 below:

 {% include img.html img="cdex-request-attach-claim-flow.svg" caption="Figure 3: CDex Request Attachments for Claims Using Attachments Codes" %}

- In addition to the information needed to successfully submit and associate the attachments to the claim, the payer supplies the following details about what information is needed to complete the adjudication of the claim:
+ In addition to the information needed to submit and associate the attachments to the claim successfully, the Payer supplies the following information to complete the adjudication of the claim:

 - LOINC attachment code(s) for the requested documents
 - What line numbers on the claim the requested attachment(s) are for